chocolatey/boxstarter/README.md

 ![boxstarter weblauncher](Web/Images/start.png)

-## Easily package installation scripts and resources in a Nuget package
+## Easily package installation scripts and resources in a NuGet package

 ### A simple Hello World